PascalKieslich/mousetrap/README.md

 Kieslich, P. J., Henninger, F., Wulff, D. U., Haslbeck, J. M. B., & Schulte-Mecklenbeck, M. (in press).
 Mouse-tracking: A practical guide to implementation and analysis.
 In M. Schulte-Mecklenbeck, A. Kühberger, &
 J. G. Johnson (Eds.), *A Handbook of Process Tracing Methods*.
-New York:
+New York,
-Taylor & Francis.
+NY: Routledge.

 Besides, if you use functions for clustering and mapping trajectories, please also include the following reference: